qiyanjun/books2read/_posts/2016-05-15-familyBooks.md

 - authentic feedback and criticism (criticize action, don't place blame)
 - be good model yourself

-6. some things child should experience by 18 (longer list in book):
+6. some things child should experience by 18 (longer list in book)

 7. look at schools other than "the top"
 - be realistic about the odds